cloudflare/instaflare/cloudflare.md

 Use of this app will significantly improve the valuation of your business.

-Gigagram is about helping you
+Instaflare is about helping you

 * Control your brand